tweag/monad-bayes/README.md

 ## Project status

-Now that `monad-bayes` has been released on Hackage, and the documentation and API has been updated, we will focus on adding new features.
-See the issues to get a sense, and please feel free to make requests.
+Now that `monad-bayes` has been released on Hackage, and the documentation and the API has been updated, we will focus on adding new features.
+See the Github issues to get a sense of what is being prepared, and please feel free to make requests.

 ## Background